 The consolidated financial statements of the Company have been prepared on a going concern basis, which contemplates the realization of assets and the discharge of liabilities in the normal course of business.
 The Company has incurred net operating losses each year since inception.
-As of December 31, 2017, the Company had an accumulated deficit of approximately \$108.3 million and has not generated positive cash flows from operations.
+As of December 31, 2016, the Company had an accumulated deficit of approximately \$82.6 million and has not generated positive cash flows from operations.
 The Company expects operating losses to continue in the foreseeable future because of additional costs and expenses related to research and development activities, plans to expand its product portfolio, and increase its market share.
 The Company's ability to transition to attaining profitable operations is dependent upon achieving a level of revenues adequate to support its cost structure.
 Based on current operating levels and required debt repayments, the Company will need to raise additional funds by selling additional equity or incurring additional debt.
 To date, the Company has not generated significant revenues and has been able to fund its operations through private equity financings from various investors and debt financings.
-Additionally, future capital requirements will depend on many factors, including the rate of revenue growth, the selling price of the Company's products, the expansion of sales and marketing activities, the timing and extent of spending on research and development efforts and the continuing market acceptance of the Company's products.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
+Additionally, future capital requirements will depend on many factors, including the rate of revenue growth, the selling price of the Company's products, the expansion of sales and marketing activities, the timing and extent of spending on research and development efforts and the continuing market acceptance of the Company's ability to continue as a going concern.